ibayramli/SalesUp-CRM-Front-End/README.md

 # CRM

-The frontend of a customer management system prepared for Azcloud Hackathon 2019.
+The frontend repository of a customer management system prepared for Azcloud Hackathon 2019.

 Screenshot: